apache/druid/docs/configuration/index.md

 #### HDFS deep storage

 This deep storage is used to interface with HDFS.
-Note that the `druid-hdfs-storage` extension must be loaded.
+You must load the `druid-hdfs-storage` extension.

 |Property|Description|Default|
 |--------|-----------|-------|